 Joel Brown recently had me on his most excellent Halloween podcast Talking Shape, where we had an in-depth discussion about one of my favorite entries in the series, Halloween Ends.

 Talking Shape is proving to be one of my favorite horror pods around, with recent guests including Sandy Johnson (the original Judith Myers), Chris Durand (Michael Myers in Halloween H20: 20 Years Later), and Daniel Farrands (screenwriter of Halloween 6: The Curse of Michael Myers).
 Big thanks to Joel for a great conversation.
-Click here to listen or stream below!
-My short play "A Seed" is going up in Lexington, Kentucky, as part of Cypress Productions' Second Harvest Festival!
-This is the first time my work has gone up in KY, so I'm excited and grateful to be a part of the fest.
+Click here to listen or stream below! |

 |